Namrell/Namrell.github.io/_posts/2017-08-01-the-foundation.md

 One for each plastic type in order to differentiate them.
 I looked around a bit for a reference system but so far no imediate success.

-In order to get some inspiration to what kind of sites that are possible to build https://github.com/jekyll/jekyll/wiki/sites was found.
+In order to get some inspiration to what kind of sites that are possible to build
+<a href="https://github.com/jekyll/jekyll/wiki/sites">List of sites</a>
+was found.